- INFORMATION FOR PEOPLE WHO SMOKE OR USE TOBACCO

 If you're already working with a physician, we also recommend that you ask that person to help you identify local resources.

-Burning Desire The Seduction of Smoking - A four part video from Peter Taylor.
+Burning Desire The Seduction of Smoking - Peter Taylor

 Award-winning reporter Peter Taylor investigates the state of the tobacco industry, the reasons why thousands of young people around the world are still taking up the habit and reveals the tactics used by the tobacco companies to deliver big profits.
 Cigarettes are the most lethal consumer product on the planet.
 Every year, over five million customers of the tobacco industry die.
 Around the world, governments have responded to the carnage by pushing up prices, banning advertising, and banning smoking in pubs, restaurants and work places.
 Yet despite this, the industry continues to thrive.
 In 2012, tobacco pulled in three quarters of a trillion dollars in retail sales.
 The manufacturers turned that into a 50 billion dollar profit.
 Taylor talks to the head of British American Tobacco, who delivers a clear admission that smoking is harmful to health, along with this pledge: "I think we are different because we are at the forefront of driving that tobacco harm reduction future and I understand that we are indeed the problem.
 That is no reason for us not to be part of the solution."
 In making this program, Taylor was given access to the factories, research laboratories and the executives of British American Tobacco.

 e-Cigarettes and Cancer Patients - Journal of Thoracic Oncology Article